heatherathebyne/skeinlink/README.md

 ## Important information

 **Personal project warning!** I'm writing this for myself first, and features are implemented in roughly the order in which they are most important to me.
+Code quality may be all over the place.
-I ❤️ pull requests, though!
+Specs will happen when I feel like writing them.
+I ❤️ pull requests!

 **This is not desktop software!** If you are here looking for a personal download-and-install project tracker, this isn't it.
 This is a web application designed to be hosted on a web server.
 You can, of